lubianat/wikidata_bib/toread.md

 http://bioportal.bioontology.org/annotatorplus

+On the role of knowlege graphs in explainable AI.
 ## Other

-Lecue, F. On the role of knowlege graphs in explainable AI.
-Semantic Web 11, 1 (2020), 41–51.

 Extraction of relations between genes and diseases from text and large-scale data analysis: implications for translational research.

-Noy, N. F. et al. Bioportal: ontologies and integrated data resources at the click of a mouse.
-Nucleic Acids Res.
+Noy, N. F. et al. Nucleic Acids Res.
 37, W170–W173 (2009

 Himmelstein,D. Integrating resources with disparate licensing into an open network. https://thinklab.com/discussion/integrat ing-resources-with-disparate-licensing-into-an-open-network/ 107#1 (accessed Sep 16, 2016).